Alluxio/alluxio/docs/en/ufs/Azure-Data-Lake.md

 ---

 This guide describes how to configure Alluxio with [Azure Data Lake Storage Gen1](https://docs.microsoft.com/en-in/azure/data-lake-store/data-lake-store-overview) as the under storage system.

+Azure Data Lake Storage is an enterprise-wide hyper-scale repository for big data analytic workloads.
+Azure Data Lake enables you to capture data of any size, type, and ingestion speed in one single place for operational and exploratory analytics.
+It is designed to store and analyze large amounts of structured, semi-structured, and unstructured data.

 ## Prerequisites